-If anything is locked that means it is an additional programme not part of your Welling Club member access.
-If anything is coming soon, this is something new you will be able to access in future.
+Access will depend on what membership tier you have ordered - starting, developing or embedding.
+If anything is locked that means it is not part of your Wellbeing Club member access.
+If anything is 'coming soon', this is something new you will be able to access in future.

 As part of your programme Wellbeing Club membership orientation we will send you a series of emails to help you settle over the first few weeks.
 This will highlight the different features of your membership so you don't feel overwhelmed that you have to access everything all in one go.

-You will be invited to book an optional short 1-2-1 welcome call with one of our team.
+Developing and Embedding tier members will be invited to an optional short 1-2-1 welcome call with one of our team.
 This will help you settle in and start to plan your journey through Wellbeing Club.
 The aim of everything we do is to help you meet your aims and plans for school mental health and wellbeing.

-If you are brand new in post SMHL and are DfE funded we recommend you start with the short introduction to the role of SMHL course to help you get started.
+If you are brand new in post SMHL and are DfE funded we recommend you start with a short introduction to the role of SMHL course to help you get started.

 If you are using DfE funding to pay for your 1st year’s access there are some course requirements that ensure you meet the terms of the grant funding.